MisterPhilip/omnibug.io/src/help/settings.md

 ### Colors {#colors}

 Omnibug allows you to customize various colors of the interface.
 If the default color is selected, the corresponding default value will be used for each theme.
-However, if a different color is selected, that color will remain across all themes.
-The default color is provided in the color dropdown should you want to revert just the color and not all of your settings.
+If a different color is selected, that color will remain across all themes.
+The default color is provided in the color dropdown should you want to revert the color and not all of your settings.

 ##### Page load event {#color-page-load-event}